PROJECT CONTINUITY CONNECTING vulnerable patients TO CARE

 Understanding needs.
 Improving health.

-Project CONTINUITY was launched to increase cancer screening and HPV vaccine uptake in vulnerable populations.
-By intervening at behavioral health facilities and other Federally Qualified Health Centers (FQHCs) in underserved communities, providers can learn patient needs and link them to needed care and follow-up.
+Project CONTINUITY was launched to increase access to evidence-based cancer screenings, with an initial focus on cervical cancer screening and HPV vaccine uptake in vulnerable populations.
+Beyond that, Project CONTINUITY ensures a connection to needed care for all individuals.
+The care spans the continuum from screening through treatment and uses tailored communications, community outreach and engagement, and clinical navigation services.
+By intervening at partnering health facilities that provide care in underserved communities, we can tailor high-quality care to each person based on their social and health care needs and link them to needed care and follow-up.
 These efforts are made possible through collaboration between community leaders, local health care facilities, providers and researchers.

 improve health